Find Grad Schools

 15 Yearly Graduations

 The 2nd most popular school in the country for occupational health and industrial hygiene majors who are seeking their master's degree is University of Utah.
 Roughly 33,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $8,175 per year, while in-state graduate students, on average, pay $7,353 per year.
-During the most recent year for which we have data, 15 people received their master's degree in occupational health and industrial hygiene from U of U. Of these students, 23% were women and 8% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 15 people received their master's degree in occupational health and industrial hygiene from U of U. Around 13% of these students were from an underrepresented racial-ethnic group, and 33% were women.

 #3